PycT/RhythmicML/doc/tech_debt.md

 Close:
 * Logging
+* Access management
-* Remove deployment
+* Request authentication

 Planned:
-* Request authentication
 * UI access management
 * Trackability and deployability set for a folder with all the contents, including subfolders
 * Dynamic backend script status while async requests* Roles and access management